Year of call 1997

 Landlord and tenant including dilapidations claims; break clauses; lease renewals; forfeiture and applications for relief; disputes arising out of requests for licence to assign or alter; disputes arising out of the insolvency of landlord or tenant; service charge disputes (for example, Heron Maple House Ltd v Central Estates Ltd 1 EGLR 35); RTM and enfranchisement; agricultural and farm business tenancies.

-Real property disputes concerning boundaries, adverse possession, easements and restrictive covenants (for example, Beech v Kennerley EWCA Civ 158); party walls and rights of light; security interests in land (see Banking and Mortgages, below); land registration, rectification and the priority of competing interests (see, for example, Bank of Cyprus v Menelaou EWHC 2656 (Ch)).
+Real property disputes concerning boundaries and adverse possession (for example, Beech v Kennerley EWCA Civ 158); easements, particularly of way and drainage; restrictive covenants and the variation of restrictive covenants; party walls and rights of light; security interests in land (see Banking and Mortgages, below); land registration and rectification (see Dhillon v Barclays Bank plc and The Chief Land Registrar EWHC 475 (Ch); equitable interests in land (see Proprietary Estoppel and Banking and Mortgages, below); the priority of competing interests in land (see, for example, Bank of Cyprus v Menelaou EWHC 2656 (Ch)).

 Banking and mortgages, in particular instances of mortgage fraud (for example, Credit & Mercantile plc v Kaymuu Ltd & others EWCA Civ 655; UCB Home Loans Corporation v Grace & Co (2010) LTL 15/12/2010 (Ch) and EWHC 851) or defective security, subrogation (for example Menelaou v Bank of Cyprus UKSC 66; AC 176 and EWHC 2656 (Ch)), claims to and the enforcement of equitable security rights (see, again, Menelaou especially at EWHC 2656 (Ch)); LPA and fixed charge receivers; disputes over the priority of securities (for example, Strata Residential v Nat West Bank plc (2013, Unreported, Manchester District Registry) and Menelaou at EWHC 2656 (Ch)); the enforcement of guarantees; the mis-selling of financial products, particularly contracts for differences.